|9-28.010||Foundational Principles of Corporate Prosecution|

 B. Comment: In determining whether or not to prosecute a corporation, the government may consider whether the corporation has taken meaningful remedial measures.
 A corporation's response to misconduct says much about its willingness to ensure that such misconduct does not recur.
 Thus, corporations that fully recognize the seriousness of their misconduct and accept responsibility for it should be taking steps to implement the personnel, operational, and organizational changes necessary to establish an awareness among employees that criminal conduct will not be tolerated.

 In addition to employee discipline, two other factors used in evaluating a corporation's remedial efforts are restitution and reform.
 As with natural persons, the decision whether or not to prosecute should not depend upon the target's ability to pay restitution.
-A corporation's efforts to pay restitution even in advance of any court order is, however, evidence of its acceptance of responsibility and, consistent with the practices and policies of the appropriate Division of the Department entrusted with enforcing specific criminal laws, may be considered in determining whether to bring criminal charges.
+A corporation's efforts to pay restitution even in advance of any court order is, however, evidence of its acceptance of responsibility and, consistent with the practices and policies of the appropriate Department component entrusted with enforcing specific criminal laws, may be considered in determining whether to bring criminal charges.
 Similarly, although the inadequacy of a corporate compliance program is a factor to consider when deciding whether to charge a corporation, that corporation's quick recognition of the flaws in the program and its efforts to improve the program are also factors to consider as to the appropriate disposition of a case.

 9-28.1100 - Collateral Consequences